jilliangmeehan/summer-farah/_includes/work.md

 ## Reviews + Essays
+[From Witness From Speech From Image: On Etel Adnan’s The Arab Apocalypse and Theresa Hak Kyung Cha’s Dictee](https://www.poetrynw.org/from-witness-from-speech-from-image/) at Poetry Northwest.
+Buy it in zine form, with all proceeds going to the [Gaza Poets Society](https://givebutter.com/NCBSOF), [here](https://open-books-a-poem-emporium.myshopify.com/products/farah-summer-from-witness-from-speech-from-image-the-ara-apocalypse-dictee-zine?_pos=4&_sid=fa08d7aad&_ss=r).

 [Review of "I Will Not Fold These Maps" by Mona Kareem trans.
 Sara Elkamel](https://www.thecommononline.org/review-of-i-will-not-fold-these-maps/) at The Common

 [POETRY DOUBLE FEATURES: SOME ARE ALWAYS HUNGRY x HIJRA](https://www.palettepoetry.com/2023/04/25/poetry-double-features-2/) at Palette Poetry